arbor-sim/arbor/doc/cpp_domdec.rst

 and a description of the hardware on which the model will run.
 Currently Arbor provides one load balancer, :cpp:func:`partition_load_balance`, and more will be added over time.

-If the model is distributed with MPI, the partitioning of cells is distributed, and MPI communication is used to generate the domain decomposition.
+If the model is distributed with MPI, the partitioning algorithm for cells is distributed with MPI communication.
 The returned :cpp:class:`domain_decomposition` describes the cell groups on the local MPI rank.

 ..
 Note::
-    Often power users know their model and the hardware resources that they are running on very well, and know best how to partition their model workload to get optimal performance.
+    Power users know their model and the hardware resources that they are running on very well, and know best how to partition their model workload to get optimal performance.
     The :cpp:class:`domain_decomposition` type is kept very simple, and is